pieterbreed/env-server2/README.md

  - Environments have consistent version numbers based on their key and data values
  - Allow environments to be based on other environments, optionally overriding some of the valuese.
  - Allow environment variables to resolve their values using references to other values, ie, referencing.
- - Allow environment variables to resolve their values using string.format() syntax.
+ - Allow environment variables to resolve their values using string interpolation syntax.

 ## Design rational